ezEngine/docs-src/pages/docs/terrain/procedural/procgen-graph-output-placement.md

 For example one node would be used to spawn stones on rocky surfaces, another node spawns bushes on grassy surfaces, a third spawns trees and so on.
 Every type of object has a *footprint*, meaning an certain size of area in which only one of them will be placed.
 The larger the footprint, the more sparse these objects are spawned.
 The node itself can already filter whether to place an object, at all, by inspecting the [surface](../../materials/surfaces.md).
 This way vegetation isn't planted on concrete or water.

-More elaborate filtering can be achieved with [modifier nodes (TODO)](procgen-graph-modifiers.md).
+More elaborate filtering can be achieved with [modifier nodes](procgen-graph-modifiers.md).
 For example an image can represent where exactly what type of object should appear.

 ## Node Properties